microsoft/promptflow/docs/reference/pf-command-reference.md

 This is an experimental feature, and may change at any time.
 Learn [more](https://aka.ms/azuremlexperimental).
 :::

-Manage local prompt flow resources with the prompt flow CLI.
+Manage prompt flow resources with the prompt flow CLI.

 | Command | Description |
 | --- | --- |